LSU Law Facts

 In 2012, the LSU Law Center received formal approval from the Louisiana Board of Regents and the LSU Board of Supervisors to establish an Energy Law Center, the first such center in Louisiana and one of a handful operating in law schools nationwide.
 The Center prepares lawyers for the full range of 21st century practice in the complex world of energy law.
 The Graduate Certificate in Energy Law and Policy (the “Energy Certificate”) allows the Paul M. Hebert Law Center to officially recognize students who have demonstrated substantial competence in the study of energy law and related subject matter.

-The first-year class in Fall 2014 includes graduates from 73colleges and universities throughout the nation.
-The median LSAT of entering students is 155; average GPA is 3.23.
+The first-year class in Fall 2015 includes graduates from 73 colleges and universities throughout the nation.
+The median LSAT of entering students is 155; average GPA is 3.48.

 The LSU Law Center has more named partners in the top 10 largest Louisiana-based law firms than all other Louisiana law schools combined.